bareos/bareos/doc/INSTALL.md

 The restricted named consoles, configured in your bareos-dir.conf, are used for authentication and access control.
 The name and password directives of the restricted consoles are the credentials you have to provide during authentication to the webui as username and password.
-For full access and functionality relating the director connection the following commands are currently needed by the webui and have to be made available via the CommandACL in your restricted consoles.
+For full access and functionality relating the director connection the following commands are currently needed by the webui and have to be made available via the CommandACL in your profile the restricted consoles uses.

 * status
 * messages